The Path to Retail Mobile App Success: Five Tips for an Improved Customer Experience

 The need for a seamless mobile customer experience is real.
 Here’s how retailers can improve their mobile customer experience to meet increasing customer expectations.

 The importance of a positive mobile customer experience extends beyond purchases in the app.
 Apptentive’s survey found 55% of people who use retail mobile apps have used them to browse, then purchase in-store at least once in the last month (we call this “app-rooming”).
-Not only does the mobile app experience need to be a standalone experience, it should also connect seamlessly with consumers’ physical experiences.
+Not only does the mobile app experience need to be a standalone experience, but it should also connect seamlessly with consumers’ physical experiences.

 Do you know how your customers feel about your brand?
 All companies want their customers to love them, but how do you know if you’ve earned that accolade without measuring customer love?

-Supplemental to customer feedback, measuring customer sentiment will help teams across your organization learn and make business decisions.
+Supplemental to customer feedback, measuring customer sentiment will help teams across your organization to learn and make business decisions.
 Your product, quality assurance, engineering, market research, and marketing teams all stand to gain insights from customer sentiment tracking.

 Allowing customers to earn reward or loyalty points by using your mobile app not only improves their customer experience, it increases loyalty.
 Starbucks is a great example of a company that has successfully tied their mobile app to customer loyalty.
 Their customers have to use their app in order to earn reward points, which may be a driving force behind the high volume of sales linked to mobile (24% of all Starbucks’ transactions are on mobile).